FRRouting/frr/doc/user/basic.rst

 .. index:: show version

 ``show version``
-  Show the current version of @value{PACKAGE_NAME} and its build host information.
+  Show the current version of |PACKAGE_NAME| and its build host information.

 .. index:: show logging